-2. RELATED WORK
+II.
+RELATED WORK

 Commodity techniques of location resolution in small networks cannot be directly applied to the large-scale data center networks.
-One such technique, ARP over Ethernet layer-2 infrastructure, limits the scalability of the network due to the high load of the broadcast messages and the large forwarding tables [24, 31].
-For instance, [11] states that address resolution traffic constitutes more than 88% of the whole broadcast traffic in the data center networks, and that less than 32,000 hosts in the same broadcast domain can saturate 100 Mb/s network links with their peak load ARP traffic.
+One such technique, ARP over Ethernet layer-2 infrastructure, limits the scalability of the network due to the high load of the broadcast messages and the large forwarding tables [19], [20].
+For instance, [4] states that address resolution traffic constitutes more than 88% of the whole broadcast traffic in the data center networks, and that less than 32,000 hosts in the same broadcast domain can saturate 100 Mb/s network links with their peak load ARP traffic.
 Moreover, the broadcast domain is recommended to be limited to several hundreds of nodes.
 As the network grows, the broadcast messages significantly increase the network load, and the forwarding database tables grow as well, due to a larger number of addresses to learn.

-Another commodity technique, the hierarchical IPbased layer-3 addressing, mitigates the advantages of VM migration by limiting it to a specific subnet, because the VM needs to maintain its IP address during its runtime, which can be difficult to do while crossing subnets.
+Another commodity technique, the hierarchical IP-based layer-3 addressing, mitigates the advantages of VM migration by limiting it to a specific subnet, because the VM needs to maintain its IP address during its runtime, which can be difficult to do while crossing subnets.

-In recent years, several overlay network architectures

-have been proposed to break this limitations in the data centers [6, 10-12, 18, 19, 23, 25, 26, 29].
+In recent years, several overlay network architectures have been proposed to break this limitations in the data centers [4], [8]-[16], [21].
 In these architectures, the VM packets are encapsulated in (or rewritten with) the overlay network headers.
-The overlay network header is used to route the packet through the network core, which can be implemented using various routing protocols such us commodity Ethernet, hierarchical IP routing, TRILL, MPLS etc. The encapsulation point, denoted edge bridge, can be for instance the server hypervisor or the top-of-the-rack switch.
+The overlay network header is used to route the packet through the network core, which can be implemented using various routing protocols such as commodity Ethernet, hierarchical IP routing, TRILL or MPLS.
+The encapsulation point, denoted edge bridge, can be for instance the server hypervisor or the top-of-the-rack switch.

-Table 1 summarizes the differences between these approaches, and compares them with our suggested SAL approach.
-As mentioned, these methods still lack of scalability in either network load or table sizes when the number of VMs increases.
+Table I summarizes the differences between these approaches, and compares them with our suggested SAL approach.
+As mentioned, these methods still lack scalability in either network load or table sizes when the number of VMs increases.
 In addition, the table compares additional desired properties, including distribution, fault-tolerance, and compatibility with the commodity techniques.
-The methods can be roughly divided into three categories:
+The overlay methods can be roughly divided into three categories:

-Central database - The central database approach is used in VL2 [12] and Portland [26].
-The distributed hash table on the aggregation switches, as used in SEATTLE [18], also relates to this category.
+Central database - The central database approach is used in VL2 [8] and Portland [12].
+The distributed hash table on the aggregation switches, as used in SEATTLE [11], also relates to this category.
 In this approach each VM location is listed in a unique central consistent database.
 The edge bridge resolves the location by sending a unicast request message to the consistent directory.
 Note that the edge bridges also hold a cache table that lists the recently-used resolution entries.
 The usage of a central address resolution database has several drawbacks.
-These methods may have scalability problems in large data centers due to high resolution updates and unbalanced requests rate.
-For instance, [26] states that for maintaining the resolution requests, approximately 70 processing cores are needed, which is beyond the capacity of a single commodity machine.
-VL2 [12] replicates the database to multiple cached servers.
-However, this raises consistency and concurrent-replication issues, as well as potential scalability problems with when the update rate is high.
+These methods may have scalability problems in large data centers due to frequent resolution updates, unbalanced request rates, fault-tolerance issues, and longer delays for retrieving the information.
+For instance, [12] states that for maintaining the resolution requests, approximately 70 processing cores are needed, which is beyond the capacity of a single commodity machine.
+VL2 [8] replicates the database to multiple cached servers.
+However, this raises consistency and concurrent-replication issues, as well as potential scalability problems when the update rate is high.
 Moreover, it requires maintaining additional servers for backing up the data.
-It is also vulnerable to malicious attacks, which lead to service unavailability if the fabric manager fails to perform address resolution [5].
-In addition, SEATTLE [18] presents potential fault-tolerance weakness, because the mapping DBs/switches are not backed up, and in a case of DB/switch failure, all the associated mapping information is lost.
+It is also vulnerable to malicious attacks, which lead to service unavailability if the fabric manager fails to perform address resolution [22].
+In addition, SEATTLE [11] presents potential fault-tolerance weakness, because the mapping DBs/switches are not backed up, and in a case of DB/switch failure, all the associated mapping information is lost.
+DHT replication is possible, but generates additional complexity [23].